 He shall have power … over all the precious things of Egypt — Julius Caesar took his army to Egypt, where he defeated Ptolemy XIII.

-The Libyans and the Ethiopians shall be at his steps — Julius Caesar conquered all of Egypt and extended the Roman Empire as far south as Ethiopia and throughout the northern coastline of Libya and northern Africa.
+The Libyans and the Ethiopians shall be at his steps — Julius Caesar conquered all of Egypt and extended the Roman Empire as far south as Ethiopia and to the coastline of Libya and northern Africa.

-Tidings out of the east and out of the north shall trouble him — Even while Julius was conquering the southern part of the Empire, a rebellion had broken out at Roman province of Pontus in Asia Minor.
+Tidings out of the east and out of the north shall trouble him — Even while Julius was conquering the southern part of the empire, a rebellion had broken out at Roman province of Pontus in Asia Minor.
 There he defeated Pharnaces II, saying, “Veni.
 Vidi.
 Vici.” – “I came.
 I saw.
 I conquered.”

 Your comments are welcome!

 Driving down a country road sometime, you might see a church with a sign proudly proclaiming: “No book but the Bible — No creed but Christ.”
 The problem with this statement is that the word creed (from the Latin: credo) simply means “belief.”
 All Christians have beliefs, regardless of whether they are written.